Orepap/Clust3D/TMDC Parameters.md

 ______________________________________________________________________________

-**All of TMDC's parameters can be viewed in the main.py file along with their default parameters**
+**All of TMDC's parameters can be viewed in the main.py file along with their default values**